bpar476/piffed/README.md

 ## Developing

 The library is distributed as an npm package on Github Packages from this repository.
-Releases are made from the `main` branch.
-Contributions come from the `develop` branch.
+Releases are made from the `release/*` branch.
+Contributions come from the `main` branch.

 ### Release process

-1. Contribute all code to develop
-1. Merge develop into main via pull request
+All code should be integrated on the `main` branch.
+When ready to release a new version:

+1. Checkout a new branch called `release/${version}` where version is the version you want to release
-1. Increase version in `package.json`, when this reaches main a new version will be published to github packages
+1. Increase version in `package.json` to the value of `${version}`
-1. Update package version description
+1. Push the branch to `origin`

+This will trigger the `publish-package` workflow which:

-1. Tag the commit
+1. Builds the module
+1. Publishes to github packages
+1. Creates a tag from package.json `version`
-1. Create a release on GitHub
+1. Creates a draft release where you can fill in the changelog

+For more details see `.github/workflows/publish-package.yml`

 ### Roadmap

-1. Automate creating a tag based on package.json version when a new release is made from main
-1. Use webpack to include images in the distribution
 1. Set up Storybook and/or tests